 It’s always interesting to know about how an artist’s background has influenced his art?
 How did where you grew up and the experiences you’ve had shaped the art you make?

 I come from a very small village.
 The school was part of the extended campus of a sugar factory.
 I remember how the drawing teacher at school inspired me because of how much he loved my paintings.
 Each morning he would show the students one of my new paintings.
-He is also the one who asked my dad to enroll me in a fine arts college.
-Those were the days when even the boys in the village did not leave it to go and study in a far away city.
+He is also the one who asked my dad to enrol me in a fine arts college.
+Those were the days when even the boys in the village did not leave it to go and study in a faraway city.
 My dad heeded his advice though and I went to study fine arts in a college in Pune.

-What is your attitude towards risk and sacrifice- two themes that recur a lot when it comes to artists.
+What is your attitude towards risk and sacrifice- two themes that recur a lot when it comes to artists?
 What risks would you say you have taken in your career?

 At the fine arts college, western styles of art were taught to us.
 In India, most fine arts colleges emphasise western styles of art and teach students western techniques.
 Right from the beginning, I have never enjoyed painting in that style.
-After I graduated from the college, I had almost stopped painting completely.
+After I graduated from college, I had almost stopped painting completely.
 At that time, I began working for NGOs that worked in tribal and rural areas.
 I travelled a lot in those areas and as part of my work for them, I had to draw a lot and make sketches.
 This was because hiring an artist for it was expensive and since I wouldn’t charge them high prices I ended up doing it.
 Slowly, I began feeling that the daily life of people in rural and tribal areas could become the inspiration for my paintings.
 I had also realised that in cities, people were so guarded with each other and diplomatic.
 Trust is not given easily and there is a lot of fear.
 On the other hand in rural and tribal areas people are very open and I always felt very safe.
 I really enjoyed my interactions there.
-Eventually from 2005 onwards, I began working on my first tribal life series of artworks.
+Eventually, from 2005 onwards, I began working on my first tribal life series of artworks.
 To convey the sense of direct and straightforward communication that my subjects had, I used black and white.
 My first series had only black and white colours.
-Slowly over time I incorporated colours.
-Especially after my travels to Rajasthan my paintings also became immensely colourful.
+Slowly over time, I incorporated colours.
+Especially after my travels to Rajasthan, my paintings also became immensely colourful.

 Looking back at your trajectory as an artist, how would you say your work has developed?